feverdreamer1/KineticExclusionProcess/README.md

 **Author:** Sharan Haresh Belani
 **Tutor:** Dr. Pablo Ignacio Hurtado Fernández

-## 📌 Overview
+## Overview

 This project studies the non-equilibrium transport properties and macroscopic fluctuations of the **Kinetic Exclusion Process (KEP)**.
 By dynamically coupling density and energy fields through microscopic jump rules, the KEP captures complex cross-transport phenomena such as the Soret and Dufour effects.

-The repository includes Kinetic Monte Carlo (KMC) simulations written in Fortran, macroscopic hydrodynamic solvers, and Python visualization scripts to compare simulation data with Macroscopic Fluctuation Theory (MFT) predictions.
+The repository includes Kinetic Monte Carlo (KMC) simulations written in Fortran, macroscopic hydrodynamic solvers, and Python visualization scripts to compare simulation data with theoretical predictions.

 ## 📁 Repository Structure

-The repository is organized into thematic folders based on the parameter sweeps and physical studies performed during the research:
+The repository is organized into folders based on the parameter sweeps and physical studies performed during the research:

 * 📂 **`Caso_beta_0/`, `Caso_beta_05/`, `Caso_beta_1/`**
     * Systematic studies of the collision parameter $\beta$ (0.0, 0.5, and 1.0).